Treatments for Colorectal Cancer

 Researchers are studying new ways to use immunotherapies to treat colorectal cancer.
 See the research section below for more information.

 Several targeted therapies are used to treat advanced or colorectal cancer.
-Common targeted therapies used in colorectal cancer include:
+Some require testing before they can be prescribed.

 - Avastin (bevacizumab)